Cirsium acaule - Dwarf thistle

 The most striking property of Cirsium acaule is its missing or extremely short stem, which gives the plant its German name "Stangenose scratch tistula".
 Instead, the plant forms a basic rosette of highly serrated, spiky leaves.
 These leaves are dark green and can reach a length of up to 20 centimeters.
 The leaf edges are deeply loved, with sharp, thorny tips that protect the plant from the predators.

-The flower heads of the plumbing scratch thistles are individually and sit directly on the leaf rosette or on a very short stem.
+The flower heads of the dwarf thistle are individually and sit directly on the leaf rosette or on a very short stem.
 The flowers are purple and consist of numerous tube -shaped single flowers, which are summarized in a compact flower basket.
 The flowering period ranges from June to September, and the flowers attract a variety of pollinators, especially bees, butterflies and beetles.

 The fruits of the plant are small, brown ohines that have a cardboard (flying hair) that enables the seed to be spread from the wind.
 This contributes to the widespread distribution of the species in suitable habitats.